-Anna Kendrick (Up in the Air, Perfect Pitch) and Blake Lively (The ShallowsThe Town) create such dynamic characters in the first twenty minutes.
+Anna Kendrick (Up in the Air, Perfect Pitch) and Blake Lively (The Shallows, The Town) create such dynamic characters in the first twenty minutes.
 Stephanie (Kendrick) and Emily (Lively) had so many quirks and were opposites that you could have had so many different scripts for other films that would have worked.
 Stephanie is a widowed mother of a young elementary school son who earns her living as a video blogger, giving meal recipes, childraising techniques, home upkeeping shortcuts, and a variety of DIY tips to mothers across America of our vlogs starting with, “Hi, Moms.
 Stephanie here.”
-Stephanie is a wired, rule follower, do-gooder, straight-as-they-come woman whose constant upbeat attitude is as inspiring to some as it is annoying to others.
-One of those to find it initially annoying is Emily, a narcissistic, highly strung woman whose son Nicky is classroom friends with Stephanie’s son Marcus.
-The two moms meet for an impromptu playdate after school and form a quick friendship, despite being so different.
+Stephanie is a wired, rule-follower, do-gooder, straight-as-they-come woman whose constant upbeat attitude is as inspiring to some as it is annoying to others.
+One of those who initially finds it annoying is Emily, a narcissistic, highly-strung woman whose son Nicky is a classroom friend of Stephanie’s son Marcus.
+The two moms meet for an impromptu playdate after school and form a quick friendship despite being so different.

-But not all is what it seems for the beautiful and fashionable Emily.
-Though her friendship is at its onset, Emily has no problems telling Stephanie everything.
-She and her husband Sean (Henry Golding – Crazy Rich Asians) have a loving and passionate (think newlywed) relationship, but they are in a ton of debt.
+But not everything is what it seems like for the beautiful and fashionable Emily.
+Though her friendship is beginning, Emily has no problems telling Stephanie everything.
+She and her husband Sean (Henry Golding – Crazy Rich Asians) have a loving and passionate (think newlywed) relationship but are in a ton of debt.
 Sean is an author with a successful book (conveniently read and admired at one time by Stephanie and her book club), but he hasn’t written anything in years.
 He works as an adjunct professor at a local college.
 Emily’s love for Nicky is evident, but so is her lack of consistency in wanting to parent.
 As we learn from Sean, she is entirely consistent, and whenever she can get someone to take on childcare duties (whether for a few hours or a few days), she will take them up.
 The only reason that Emily and Sean don’t have a nanny is that they can’t afford them.
 However, when Stephanie makes it known that she could watch Nicky whenever Emily is in a bind, Emily finds herself in a bind rather quickly and frequently.
 Though they’ve known each other for less than a week, they have become best friends.
 Believable?
 Not that much.

 But then it spirals out of control.
-Author Darcey Bell who wrote the story, clearly thought she had the next great female heroine mystery story.
+Author Darcey Bell, who wrote the story, clearly thought she had the next great female heroine mystery story.
 And Feig, Kendrick, Lively, and BRON Studios either drank the spiked Kool-Aid or thought they could come up with a marketing campaign to get butts in the theaters based on star power and intrigue.
 And, in a significant way, they weren’t wrong.
 The critics and audiences liked this movie much more than I did (84% and 81%, respectively, on Rotten Tomatoes).
-But Bell is no Paula Hawkins and certainly is no Gillian Flynn, whose mastery of style, storytelling, character development, and intrigue far exceeds her ability (at least in this film).
+But Bell is no Paula Hawkins and no Gillian Flynn, whose mastery of style, storytelling, character development, and intrigue far exceeds her ability (at least in this film).
 In a matter of just a few weeks, Kendrick’s Stephanie transforms from an innocent, stay-at-home Mom who, in addition to her husband’s life insurance checks, picks up a few dollars through her vlog to this undercover detective who uses the same vlog to inform her viewers of the ongoings in Emily’s story.
-It’s a shift in a character that is impossible to buy, despite reasons which may occur.
+It’s a shift in a character that is impossible to buy despite reasons that may occur.
 And even if you had a character who would have been capable and skilled enough to do the things that Stephanie was doing after Emily’s disappearance, you have the fundamental implausibility factor of the events and how they unfolded.
 There are too many coincidences and far too many turns inserted into this novel/film for no reason other than Bell felt that he could break all the rules after being inspired by the two novels/movies I’ve referenced in this review.

 Plot 5/10